 Mistakes have a negative image.
 So we hide them, play the blame game, or beat ourselves up when they occur.
 In fact, these actions compound our mistakes by creating stress and anxiety, damaging relationships, squandering time and money, and most importantly, often causing us to repeat the same mishap over and over again.
 The truth is, mistakes aren’t inherently bad –– what counts is how we view and react to them.
-How do you respond to mistakes?
+How do you respond to missteps?
 Do these actions sound familiar?

 How Do You Respond to Mistakes?